netto-franco91/angular/README.md

 };
 this.chartData = chartData;
 ```
+#### :paperclip: Note
+It is necessary to go month by month, that is, all the months of the X axis.<br>
+if you want to show data from 5 to 19 years for example, you will have to pass the X axis as [60, 61, 62, 63.. etc], where 60 = 5 years and 61 = 5 years and one month and so on.<br>

 ------
 # Line Chart JS - (Vital signs)<br>
 The "LINE_CHART_JS" type chart basically has the same structure as the "LINE" type, but it was created so that we can customize the 'point styles'.</br>